MariaMozgunova/get_inspiration/README.md

 <ol>
   <li>
-    Go to the [Get Inspiration](http://getinspiration.pythonanywhere.com/) website
+    Go to the <a href="http://getinspiration.pythonanywhere.com/">Get Inspiration</a> website
   </li>
   <li>Find today`s random combination</li>
   <li>Think what to draw or write on the topic</li>